The cost of travel cover can start to increase when you reach 60, but it is when you hit 65 that the price can really shoot up.

 Ways to cut the cost

-Shop around: Use our comparison to find insurers that offer cover to pensioners and compare quotes because the cost of cover can vary between policies.
+Shop around: Find insurers that offer cover to pensioners and compare quotes because the cost of cover can vary between policies.

 Get an annual policy: If you travel more than twice a year it could save you money.
 Here is how to choose between annual and single trip insurance.